 The timing of flowering and other life events is widely expected to advance as temperatures warm.
 This pattern has frequently been demonstrated in temperate ecosystems as well as at some Arctic sites.
 We investigated the phenological responses of Arctic plants to 21 years of both experimental and natural warming at Alexandra Fiord on Ellesmere Island.
 These experiments were set up in 1992 as part of the ITEX (International Tundra EXperiment) program, and the timing of flowering and seed maturation has been recorded for several species in nearly every year since then.

 Interestingly, while experimental warming led to the expected advance in flowering and seed maturation, flowering in the control plots did not advance over time, despite nearly 1.5 °C of warming over the 21 years of the study.
-This unexpected results was due, in part, to a concurrent delay in snowmelt, likely as a result of increasing winter snowfall.
+This unexpected result was due, in part, to a concurrent delay in snowmelt, likely as a result of increasing winter snowfall.
 The study was published in Global Change Biology and can be accessed here.

 Adaptation to warming over space and time

-As the climate warms, species can respond in three (not mutually exclusive) ways: individual might respond through phenotypic plasticity, species/populations could track their optimal climate northward, and populations could adapt to warming through evolution.
+As the climate warms, species can respond in three (not mutually exclusive) ways: individuals might respond through phenotypic plasticity, species/populations could track their optimal climate northward, and populations could adapt to warming through evolution.
 If the rate of climate change is too great and species are unable to respond quickly enough, extirpation or extinction could occur.
 Much of recent scientific literature has dealt with the potential for species to migrate northward, but evolutionary adaptation may also be an important (if less visible) response.

 The long-term warming experiments at Alexandra Fiord provide an ideal opportunity to assess the potential for short-term adaptation to warmer temperatures.
 We conducted a series of reciprocal transplant experiments with Oxyria digyna (Mountain sorrel) and Papaver radicatum (Arctic poppy), to determine whether populations have responded to long-term experimental warming in two different habitat types.